-Now that you know what the traditional fear and greed index is made of, you’re probably wondering if there’s anything similar in crypto.
+Now that you know what the traditional fear and greed index is made of, you’re probably wondering if there’s any similar useful tool to measure the crypto market’s fear and greed index.
 And the answer is yes, there is.
 The Alternative.me platform has developed the Bitcoin fear and greed index in a way that it “analyzes emotions and sentiments from different sources and crunches them into one simple number.”

-Just like in the case with traditional markets, this is a number from 0 to 100 that helps you indicate when investors are too fearful or too greedy.
+Just like in the case with traditional markets, like stocks trading, this is a number from 0 to 100 that helps you understand an investor behavior and indicate when investors are too fearful or too greedy.
 When they are fearful, it’s a good opportunity to buy from them.
 And vice versa, when they are too greedy, you might want to sell because the market is due for a correction.

 “With our Fear and Greed Index, we try to save you from your own emotional overreactions,” the team behind the index says.
 So when you want to get an idea of an overall sentiment in the crypto market, just check out their website.